Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Resolvent Analysis

 First, decompose the velocity field into a steady base component and the fluctuation around this base flow as follows

-where the base flow here is distinct from the one used in \eqref{eq:velocity-expansion}.
+where the base flow here is the flow about which the equations will be linearised, serving a distinct role from the base flow $\bm{u}_{\text{BC}}(y)$ used in \eqref{eq:velocity-expansion}.
 The standard choice in resolvent analysis is to take $\bm{u}_b$ to be the turbulent mean.
-The choice taken in this work is different for primarily pragmatic reasons and is discussed further in sections~\ref{sec:solutions} and \ref{sec:conditioning}.
+The choice taken in this work is is to use the laminar profile, primarily pragmatic reasons and is discussed further in sections~\ref{sec:solutions} and \ref{sec:conditioning}.

-At this point it is useful to define the Leray projector $\mathbb{P}\bm{u}=\bm{u}-\grad\bm{\Delta}^{-1}(\div{\bm{u}})$ \cite{temam1984}.
+At this point it is useful to define the Leray projector, denoted as $\mathbb{P}$ \citep{temam1984}.
 This operator takes an instantaneous velocity field and orthogonally projects onto the divergence-free subspace, and can be derived from Helmholtz decomposition of the velocity field.
+It is used here as a notional short-hand which removes the pressure gradient term rendering the primitive formulation of the Navier-Stokes equation easier to manipulate.
 Applying the Leray projector to \eqref{eq:dynamical-system} and then substituting in the decomposition \eqref{eq:mean-fluc-decomp} provides an evolution equation for the fluctuations